scala/scala3/docs/docs/reference/features-classification.md

  - _moderate_: Restrictions to implicits can be accommodated by straightforward rewriting.
  - _high_: Unrestricted type projection cannot always rewritten directly since it is unsound in general.

-## Dropped Features
+## Dropped Constructs

-These features are proposed to be dropped without a new feature replacing them.
-The motivation for dropping these features is to simplify the language and its implementation.
+These constructs are proposed to be dropped without a new construct replacing them.
+The motivation for dropping these constructs is to simplify the language and its implementation.

  - [DelayedInit](https://dotty.epfl.ch/docs/reference/dropped-features/delayed-init.html),
  - [Existential types](https://dotty.epfl.ch/docs/reference/dropped-features/existential-types.html),